NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Prevailing Position.md

 Granted by [[Feats/Prevailing Position|Prevailing Position]]

-You leave the stance you were in, gaining a +4 circumstance bonus to the triggering saving throw or to your AC against the triggering attack.
+You gain a +4 circumstance bonus to the triggering saving throw or to your AC against the triggering attack.

 *Source: Pathfinder Player Core 2*
 *ORC*